NCSU-Libraries-DataCamp/courses-introduction-to-machine-learning/chapter1.md

 # `col=y` means that the color of the plot is set to the y variable.
 # `main="Regression Modeling" is the title of the plot.

-# Now Fill in the blanks:
+# Now fill in the blanks:
 plot(x=earnings, y=s_rating, col=s_rating, main="Regression Modeling")

 #2.
 Click the Run the Code button to see the plot!